Everyone loves Nutella. But do you ever wonder if Nutella is made up of real chocolate? The simple answer is, “it doesn’t have chocolate.”

 What is Nutella, In Fact?

 Nutella has a fascinating history that dates back to the 1940s.
-This delicious hazelnut spread was created as a way to stretch limited chocolate supplies during World War II.
+This delicious hazelnut spread was created to stretch limited chocolate supplies during World War II.

 Soon, it revolutionized the world of chocolate.
 But can we call it chocolate?